MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-register-new-items.md

 If you want to register items that are then used in production orders, you specify the replenishment system as *Prod. order* on the **Replenishment** FastTab.
 For more information, see [About Production Orders](production-about-production-orders.md).

-## <a name="to-set-up-multiple-vendors-for-an-item"></a>To set up multiple suppliers for an item
+## <a name="to-set-up-multiple-vendors-for-an-item"></a>To set up multiple vendors for an item

-If you purchase the same item from more than one supplier, you must enter information about each supplier of the item, such as prices, lead time, discounts, and so on.
+If you purchase the same item from more than one vendor, you must enter information about each vendor of the item, such as prices, lead time, discounts, and so on.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Select the relevant item, and then choose the **Edit** action.
-3. Choose the **Suppliers** action.
+3. Choose the **Vendors** action.
-4. Choose the **Supplier No.** field, and then select the supplier that you want to set up for the item.
+4. Choose the **Supplier No.** field, and then select the vendor that you want to set up for the item.
 5. Optionally, fill in the remaining fields.
-6. Repeat steps 2 through 5 for each supplier that you want to buy the item from.
+6. Repeat steps 2 through 5 for each vendor that you want to buy the item from.

-The suppliers will now appear on the **Item Supplier Catalogue** page, which you open from the item card, so that you can easily select an alternate supplier.
+The vendors will now appear on the **Item Supplier Catalogue** page, which you open from the item card, so that you can easily select an alternate vendor.

 ## <a name="set-up-item-substitutions"></a>Set up item substitutions